timthepost/libsplinter/README.md

 ## Persistence Mode

-If you want bus persistence, use the persistent CLI tool or link your application or FFI to `libsplinter_p.so` instead of `libsplinter.so`.
+If you want bus persistence, use the persistent CLI tool or link your application (or set dlopen()) to `libsplinter_p.so` instead of `libsplinter.so`.

 The persistent version: